Theological & Historical Study

 Memorize His Words

 Pick one saying of Jesus per week to memorize and meditate on throughout your day.
-The disciples lived with Jesus's words constantly.
 Hiding His words in your heart changes how you see everything else in your life.

 Pray the Gospels Back